steqeq/0000/README.md

 # What\'s New in This Release

-## How to Successfully Upgrade from AMD ROCm v3.3 to v3.5
+## Upgrading from AMD ROCm v3.3 to v3.5

 Add text